 English honors-level courses

-Honors-level courses in English will have as a prerequisite at least two years of college-preparatory composition and reading.
+Honors-level courses in English will have as a prerequisite at least one year of college-preparatory composition and reading.
 Such courses require extensive reading of poetry, prose, plays and novels chosen from a variety of historical periods and styles as well as challenging nonfiction texts.
 The curriculum must emphasize advanced critical analysis and interpretation in order for students to develop complex written arguments about assigned readings.
 Informal and formal writing assignments will emphasize the stages of composing sustained arguments based on detailed textual analysis: pre-writing, drafting, revising.
 Writing instruction should enable students to express complex and interrelated ideas with clarity and a mature, sophisticated style.
 Assignments and activities require students to show evidence of facility with a variety of technological platforms.

 UC honors-level English courses must also meet the general “a-g” honors-level course criteria.